mapio/hg-sap/README.md

 [bookmark](http://mercurial.selenic.com/wiki/Bookmarks)
 (in the working repository).

-At every every invocation, the tool pulls the working repository to a squasing one, where it collapses all the revisions between the last squashed commit and the tip; finally the tool pushes the branch with collapsed revisions to the public repository.
+At every every invocation, the tool pulls the working repository to a squashed one, where it collapses all the revisions between the last squashed commit and the tip; finally the tool pushes the branch with collapsed revisions to the public repository.